This page contains some of the more useful formulae used in radiocommunications work.

 Some figures may be of interest, at 10GHz with a 1m dish, the far field distance is 70m.

-At the inner edge of the far field region of a dish, the power flux density (PFD) for a transmitted power P may be calculated as:
+At the inner edge of the far field region of a dish, the power flux density (PFD) for a transmitted power P may be calculated from the above equations:

 The band used in the UK is UHF channels 21-68.
 These channels are each 8 MHz wide covering 470 MHz to 860 MHz.
 You can calculate the frequency of a particular channel using the formula: